GSA/digitalgov.gov/content/communities/government-multilingual-websites-community.md

     <div class="widget-wrap">
       <div class="post clearfix">
         <div class="featpage-image">
-          <a title="Permanent Link to Why Marketing to U.S. Hispanics Is like the Offside Rule in Soccer" href="{{< relref "2014-07-11-why-marketing-to-u-s-hispanics-is-like-the-offside-rule-in-soccer.md" >}}" rel="bookmark">{{< legacy-img src="/2015/12/hp-featured-348-x-226-World-cup-soccer-ball-3dbrained-iStock-Thinkstock-95407752.jpg" alt="Why Marketing to U.S. Hispanics Is like the Offside Rule in Soccer" >}}</a>
+          <a title="Permanent Link to Why Marketing to U.S. Hispanics Is like the Offside Rule in Soccer" href="{{< link "2014-07-11-why-marketing-to-u-s-hispanics-is-like-the-offside-rule-in-soccer.md" >}}" rel="bookmark">{{< legacy-img src="/2015/12/hp-featured-348-x-226-World-cup-soccer-ball-3dbrained-iStock-Thinkstock-95407752.jpg" alt="Why Marketing to U.S. Hispanics Is like the Offside Rule in Soccer" >}}</a>
         </div>

         <h4 class="post-title">
-          <a href="{{< relref "2014-07-11-why-marketing-to-u-s-hispanics-is-like-the-offside-rule-in-soccer.md" >}}">Why Marketing to U.S. Hispanics Is like the Offside Rule in Soccer</a>
+          <a href="{{< link "2014-07-11-why-marketing-to-u-s-hispanics-is-like-the-offside-rule-in-soccer.md" >}}">Why Marketing to U.S. Hispanics Is like the Offside Rule in Soccer</a>
         </h4>
       </div>
     </div>